-- The GIS is a vehicle for investing pooled short term cash balances belonging to 'participants', currently the Greater London Authority (GLA), the London Commissioner (LFC), the London Legacy Development Corporation (LLDC), the London Pensions Fund Authority (LPFA) and the Mayor's Office for Policing and Crime (MOPAC).
-The GLA acts as the Investment Manager under the supervision of the Syndics (the participants' respective chief financial officers). - 2.2 On an individual basis, shorter investments can give rise to additional transaction costs and lower returns; but by pooling resources the participants can achieve economies of scale through larger individual transactions; can exploit the greater stability of pooled cash flows to obtain better returns and can achieve greater levels of diversification. - 2.3 A risk sharing agreement ensures risk and reward relating to each investment within the jointly controlled portfolio are shared in direct proportion to each participants' investment. - 2.4 The Investment Manager (the GLA) operates the GIS cash balances in accordance with the GIS Investment Strategy.
+- 2.1 The GIS is a vehicle for investing pooled short term cash balances belonging to 'participants', currently the Greater London Authority (GLA), the London Commissioner (LFC), the London Legacy Development Corporation (LLDC), the London Pensions Fund Authority (LPFA) and the Mayor's Office for Policing and Crime (MOPAC).
+The GLA acts as the Investment Manager under the supervision of the Syndics (the participants' respective chief financial officers). - 2.2 On an individual basis, shorter investments can give rise to additional transaction costs and lower returns; but by pooling resources the participants can achieve economies of scale through larger individual transactions; can exploit the greater stability of pooled cash flows to obtain better returns and can achieve greater levels of diversification. - 2.3 A risk sharing agreement ensures risk and reward relating to each investment within the jointly controlled portfolio are shared in direct proportion to each participants' investment. - 2.4 The Investment Manager (the GLA) has appointed its wholly owned regulated investment manager, London Treasury Limited (LTL), to operate the GIS cash balances in accordance with the GIS Investment Strategy.